Infant Car Seat

 A car seat is only as effective as it’s installation, and the majority of injuries from collisions are the result of an improperly installed car seat.
 The best infant seats are easy to set up, like the Doona Infant Car Seat & Stroller.
 It’s able to be secured without a base, meaning you can place it in any seat you’d like.
 Plus, Doona was rated 5-stars for it’s easy installation features.

 When it comes down to it, keeping your little one safe is priority number one.
-No matter what type of car you have, it’s essential to find the safest position for a car seat, so it can do its job – keeping your bundle of joy protected.
+Explore Doona’s parenting tips for essential safety knowledge, such as when do car seats expire, common car seat mistakes parents make, and why you need a 5-point harness car seat.
+Remember, no matter what type of car you have, it’s essential to find the safest position for a car seat, so it can do its job – keeping your bundle of joy protected.